baptisteArno/notion-blocks-chakra-ui/README.md

 ## Images and video (unsupported by Notion API)

-In order to parse images and video, you need to add this kind of block in your Notion doc:
+In order to parse images and video, because it is natively unsupported by Notion API, you need to add this kind of block in your Notion doc:

 ```
 [image, <imageUrl>]